shalithakaru/opentelemetry-collector-contrib/extension/oidcauthextension/README.md

       exporters: [logging]
 ```

-Firebase AppCheck is an example service that both uses custom headers and doesn't provide an auto-discovery mechanism:
+Firebase AppCheck is an example service that uses custom headers, doesn't provide an auto-discovery mechanism and has an `issuer_url` that isn't simply the base URL of the JWKS URL.

 ```yaml
 extensions: